-All complaints or issues received from members, providers, Neighborhood staff, state agencies, and other entities relative to the quality of clinical care or services rendered to members are forwarded directly to the Quality Assurance Specialist for investigation, who coordinates the investigation and prepares the findings to be reviewed with a Medical Director (MD) assigned to the case.
-For complicated cases, the MD may defer the case to the internal Quality Assurance Committee (QAC) for discussion prior to rendering a final decision.
-Complaints deemed to be issues of quality of care by the reviewing MD and/or QAC are reported to the Clinical Affairs Committee on a regular basis.
-In addition, member concerns specific to access for urgent or current conditions or illnesses are addressed by a clinician in Neighborhood's Medical Directors' Office.
+All clinical complaints or clinical concerns received from members, providers, Neighborhood staff, state agencies, and other entities relative to the quality of clinical care or services rendered to members are forwarded to the Quality Assurance Specialist for investigation, who coordinates the investigation and prepares the findings to be reviewed with a Medical Director (MD) assigned to the case.
+The moderate and serious quality of care issues are reported to the Clinical Affairs Committee on a regular basis.